Appointment of a healthcare representative

-An individual may appoint a healthcare representative to make medical decisions in the event he or she becomes incapacitated.
-The individual may specify instructions to be followed by the healthcare representative, who must act in good faith and in the individual’s best interest consistent with the terms of the appointment.
-In order to honor the best interest of the individual, the person who is appointed as a healthcare representative should be made aware of the philosophies and ideologies of the individual who appointed him or her.
+You may appoint a healthcare representative to make medical decisions in the event you become incapacitated.
+You may specify instructions to be followed by your healthcare representative, who must act in good faith and in your best interest, consistent with the terms of the appointment.
+In order to be best prepared to honor your best interests, the person who is appointed as your healthcare representative should be made aware of your philosophies, ideologies and faith traditions.